StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This information is only relevant for some of our Enterprise customers who haven’t yet activated the deletion period for all documents.

-The deletion period only applies to completed (signed, declined, withdrawn) documents and starts on the day the document is uploaded to Skribble.
-Would you like to introduce a deletion period for all documents?
+The deletion period only applies to completed (signed, declined, withdrawn) documents.
+It starts on the day the document is uploaded to Skribble.
+Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.

 **Setting or changing deletion period**